Leopold von Sacher-Masoch: The Legacy of Cain

-In 1869, Sacher-Masoch conceived a grandiose series of short stories under the collective title Legacy of Cain that would represent the author's aesthetic Weltanschauung.
+In 1869, Sacher-Masoch conceived a grandiose series of short stories under the collective title Legacy of Cain that would represent the author's aesthetic Weltanschauung (worldview).
 The cycle opened with the manifesto The Wanderer that brought out misogynist themes that became peculiar to Masoch's writings.
 Of the six planned volumes, only the first two were ever completed.
 By the middle of the 1880s, Masoch abandoned the Legacy of Cain.
 Nevertheless, the published volumes of the series included Masoch's best-known stories, and of them, Venus in Furs (published 1870) is the most famous today.
 The novella expressed Sacher-Masoch's fantasies and fetishes (especially for dominant women wearing fur).
 He did his best to live out his fantasies with his mistresses and wives.
 In 1873 he married Angelika Aurora von Rümelin.

-Philosemitism

-Sacher-Masoch edited the Leipzig-based monthly literary magazine Auf der Höhe.
-Internationale Review (At the pinnacle.
-International review), which was published from October 1881 to September 1885.

-In his later years, he worked against local antisemitism through an association for adult education called the Oberhessischer Verein für Volksbildung (OVV), founded in 1893 with his second wife, Hulda Meister, who had also been his assistant for some years.

 Private life and inspiration for Venus in Furs

 Fanny Pistor was an emerging literary writer.
 She met Sacher-Masoch after she contacted him, under the assumed name and fictitious title of Baroness Bogdanoff, for suggestions on improving her writing to make it suitable for publication.
-She was the inspiration for Venus im Pelz.
+She was the inspiration for Venus im Pelz (Venus in Furs).
+The erotic novel spawned the word masochism.

 Later years

 In 1874, Masoch wrote the novel Die Ideale unserer Zeit (The Ideals of Our Time), an attempt to give a portrait of German society during its Gründerzeit period.

 In his late fifties, his mental health began to deteriorate, and he spent the last years of his life under psychiatric care.
-According to official reports, he died in Lindheim near Altenstadt, in 1895.
-It is also claimed that he died in an asylum in Mannheim in 1905.
+According to official reports, he died in Lindheim in 1895.
+(Lindheim, at that time near Altenstadt, was incorporated into the municipality of Altenstadt in 1971.)
+It is also claimed that Masoch died in an asylum in Mannheim in 1905.

+Trivia

-Sacher-Masoch is the great-uncle of Eva von Sacher-Masoch, Baroness Erisso, mother of British singer and actress Marianne Faithfull.
+Sacher-Masoch is the great-great-uncle, through her Austrian-born mother Eva von Sacher-Masoch, Baroness Erisso, of the late English Rock star and film actress Marianne Faithfull.
+She died in January of 2025.